 - In Autocomplete Limit, enter the maximum limit for similar suggestions for each query.

 - In Elasticsearch Server Hostname, enter the fully qualified hostname or IP address of the server that is running the Magento 2 Elasticsearch.

 - In Elasticsearch Server Port, enter the Magento 2 Elasticsearch server proxy port.
 If ‘9200’ does not work for you, try ‘8080’.
 If you’re using a secure proxy, you can also use port ‘443’.

 - Elasticsearch Index Prefix: You can use the default prefix magento2 but if you use a single Elasticsearch instance for more than one Magento installation, you will have to specify a unique prefix for each installation.
-This is because Magento has a multistore inventory feature, and if a single Elasticsearch is used on all stores, it would be difficult to distinguish between the stores.
+This is because Magento has a multi-store inventory feature, and if a single Elasticsearch is used for all stores, it would be difficult to distinguish between the stores.